Tephrocybe rancida

 Tephrocybe rancida is a species of fungus in the family Lyophyllaceae.
 It was first described by Swedish mycologist Elias Magnus Fries in 1821.
-It is commonly called the rancid greyling due it's rancid smell and taste.
+It is commonly called the rancid greyling due to its rancid smell and taste.

 Description

 Cap 1–4 cm in diameter.
 Convex to flat, umbonate.
 Grey to brown-grey starting with a whitish bloom.
 Shiny when wet.
-Gills Free, crowded, grey.
+Gills free, crowded, grey.
 Stem 4–8 cm long by 3–7 mm in diameter, concolorous with cap.
 Spores white or cream, ellipsoid, 7–8 × 3–4.5 m.

 Distribution and habitat

 Found growing from the ground, solitary in deciduous woodland.
 Early autumn to early winter.
 Rare.
 North America and Europe.